mifi/build-electron/README.md

 yarn add -D build-electron electron electron-builder concurrently wait-on
 ```

 Now let's create the project structure.
-The relevant structure for our CRA app will be like this:
+Because CRA uses a particular directory structure (and `src` is reserved for the frontend source), we have to adapt to that.
+The relevant structure will be like this:
 ```
 📁 my-awesome-app
   📁 src-main